Gary Koch

-Early years
+Early life

-Koch was born in Baton Rouge, Louisiana in 1952, and raised in Florida.
+Koch was born in Baton Rouge, Louisiana in 1952 and raised in Florida.
 He won the Florida Open in 1969 as an amateur at the age of 16.
 He won the U.S. Junior Amateur in 1970.
 He attended C. Leon King High School in Tampa, Florida.
-The 1969 King High golf team consisting of Koch, Eddie Pearce, Brian Hawke and Phil Reid won the Florida high school title setting a scoring record that stood for thirty years.
+The 1969 King High golf team, which consisted of Koch, Eddie Pearce, Brian Hawke, and Phil Reid, won the Florida high school title setting a scoring record that stood for thirty years.

-College career
+Amateur career

-Koch accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he became a member of Sigma Alpha Epsilon Fraternity (Florida Upsilon Chapter).
+Koch accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he became a member of Sigma Alpha Epsilon fraternity.
+(Florida Upsilon chapter).
 While he was an undergraduate, Koch played for coach Buster Bishop's Florida Gators men's golf team in National Collegiate Athletic Association (NCAA) competition from 1971 to 1974.
 As a Gator golfer, he was a four-time first-team All-Southeastern Conference (SEC) selection, and a three-time All-American.
 He was also a member of the Gators teams that won SEC championships in 1973 and 1974 and an NCAA Championship in 1973.

 Individually, he was a two-time medalist in the SEC tournament (1973, 1974), and the runner-up behind Ben Crenshaw at the 1973 NCAA championship tournament.
 His Gators teammates included fellow future PGA Tour professionals Woody Blackburn, Andy Bean, Phil Hancock and Andy North.
-Koch graduated from Florida with a bachelor's degree in journalism in 1976, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1978.
+Koch graduated from Florida with a bachelor's degree in journalism in 1976.